The $15 Kmart item that 'exploded' after being nudged

 "I've seen so many posts about these scales exploding," another user said.
 "Surprised Kmart still hasn't done anything about them."

-In a statement supplied to news.com.au, a spokesperson apologised for Louise's experience and said they had spoken with her directly.
+A Kmart spokesperson told news.com.au it had apologised for Louise's experience and said they had spoken with her directly.

-"Kmart Australia is committed to the quality and safety of all our products for our customers and the community," the statement read.

 Last year, a Sydney man said his set of scales exploded "out of nowhere" when he picked them up to clean his bathroom floor.